Hrithik373/Not_Another-chatbot/README.md

 | 📄 **Optimization write-up + results table** (Part 2) | [PDF](https://github.com/Hrithik373/Not_Another-chatbot/blob/main/harness/docs/optimization_writeup.pdf) · [Markdown source](harness/docs/optimization_writeup.md) |
 | 📘 **Full README** (setup, pipeline, reviewer notes) | [`harness/README.md`](harness/README.md) |

-## What this is

-The Lyzr agent is a thin, stateless classifier; all the intelligence that makes this cheap and accurate — noise filtering, dedup/clustering, closed-set validation, confidence gating, and an agentic service-ownership tool — lives in Python around it.
-Measured against the live agent:

-- **455 → 15 real LLM calls** (noise filter + dedup collapse the corpus to
-  10 unique incident signatures; 5 of those trigger one grounded tool-assisted follow-up)
-- **100% macro-F1, 100% root-cause accuracy**, confirmed twice back-to-back
-  against the real API
-- **0% free-form violations**, **96.9% cost cut** vs. a naive one-call-per-event baseline
-- All 5 of the assignment's targets pass — see the results table in the optimization write-up for the literal `python run.py` output this is drawn from

 ## Demo run

 ```bash